 The procedure for conducting detailed nest surveys is as follows.
 First, we created a map of the target location with the best potential habitats clearly identified.
 We determined an approximate layout of nest search survey transects.
 Nest searchers stood 20-30 m apart (marked by paces) in a line, abreast, and in view of one another.
 Each person used a two-way radio for communication between observers.
 Nest searchers on either end of the search transect took a starting GPS reading.
-Nest searchers walked along a transect or contour of a steep slope using a compass bearing.
-Nest searchers walked for approximately five minutes while looking for nests and stopped for a more detailed search with binoculars (looking around 360 degrees) for one minute systematically, or a detailed search was coordinated via walkie-talkies when potential nest trees or complicated canopy was encountered.
+Nest searchers walked along a transect or contour of a steep slope using a compass bearing, walking for approximately five minutes while looking for nests and stopped for a more detailed search with binoculars (looking around 360 degrees) for one minute systematically, or a detailed search was coordinated via walkie-talkies when potential nest trees or complicated canopy was encountered.
 During this detailed search, nest searchers also realigned themselves.
-One person in the middle of the search line announced on the walkietalkies when one minute of detailed searching had ended and the walking search continued.
+One person in the middle of the search line announced on the walkie-talkies when one minute of detailed searching had ended and the walking search continued.
 When a nest was located, all nest searchers marked their location (visually or with temporary flagging) and gathered to collect nest data and fill out vegetation sampling forms describing forest structure and habitat condition of the area.
 Nest searchers returned to their previous locations to resume the nest survey.
 Survey results are recorded on a form.
 Once a nest was found, the GPS locations were recorded.

 Beginning in 2011, nest surveys were only conducted in areas where squirrels were located with sampling tubes during the field season.
 These surveys were less intensive and involved observers walking around the area where squirrel activity was observed while scanning the tree canopies for nests.
 One nest survey was conducted by tracking squirrels in fresh snow during late winter to locate the nest.
+In the following years, these searches were not conducted as systematically, but rather taken note of when they were observed in the field by staff or volunteers and marked with a GPS waypoint.